Skip to main content

 • Monday: Integration and testing happens.

-• Tuesday: Integration happens until 12:00 (UTC+8), afterwards we try to achieve 100% 'Test Passed' and stop integrating any untested changes until a master release is produced.
+• Tuesday: Integration happens until 12:00 (UTC+8), afterwards we try to achieve 100% 'Test Passed' and stop integrating any untested changes until a main release is produced.

-• Wednesday: [Assuming a master release has been rolled] Integration and testing continues
+• Wednesday: [Assuming a main release has been rolled] Integration and testing continues

 • Thursday: Integration and testing continues